-To deploy a NetScaler appliance for an API access, a Traffic Management (TM) virtual server is deployed with 401 Authentication.
+To deploy a Citrix ADC appliance for an API access, a Traffic Management (TM) virtual server is deployed with 401 Authentication.
 It is associated with an authentication (authentication, authorization, and auditing) virtual server to hold the authentication and session policies.
 Following configuration snippet creates one such virtual server.

 Add lb vserver lb-api-access SSL <IP> 443 -authn401 On -AuthnVsName auth-api-access Bind ssl vserver lb-api-access -certkeyName <ssl-cert-entity> Add authentication vserver auth-api-access SSL <!--NeedCopy-->

-You would need to bind a service to the traffic management virtual server, and an authentication policy (with OAuthAction described as follows) to the authentication virtual server to complete the configuration.
+You must bind a service to the traffic management virtual server, and an authentication policy (with OAuthAction described as follows) to the authentication virtual server to complete the configuration.

 After creating the virtual server, one needs to add an OAuthAction along with corresponding policy.
 There are several other options within an OAuth action depending on the token type, and other security mechanisms.